 This is the last handgun scenario, and in a lot of ways the most likely to occur, as well as the most realistic.

-I commute some distance to work, and have gotten pulled over for speeding on more than one occasion.
+I commute some distance to work.
+There are times I have gotten pulled over for speeding.
 I will describe my response to illustrate the mindset I have as well as to help you see why it works.

 Let him know you’re not hiding anything